The largest Passivhaus secondary school in the UK

 The school forms part of Sutton’s masterplan for the London Cancer Hub – a major project to create a world-leading life-science campus for research, treatment, education and enterprise.
-Harris Foundation were appointed as the Free School education provider.
+A collaboration between The Institute of Cancer Research and Sutton Council, this park is dedicated to research to cure cancer, with Harris Foundation appointed as the Free School education provider.

 Fusing learning with life science hub ambition

-The school, part of the Harris Federation, integrates secondary school pupils into the campus’s wider remit of scientific research and treatment to inspire pupils to forge a career within life sciences.
+The Harris Academy Sutton is the first scheme to complete on the site and will have a special focus on the science disciplines, with the objective of inspiring the scientists of the future.
+It integrates secondary school pupils into the campus’s wider remit of scientific research and treatment to inspire pupils to forge a career within life sciences.

 Developed in Germany in the early 1990s, Passivhaus is an international standard for designing and constructing buildings that deliver super-high energy efficiency and impressive occupier comfort.
 Crucially, to achieve certification, everything must be built and completed exactly as designed and to top quality standards, ensuring that building performance in use mirrors the design model and targets.